Main content of the website

 • Carry out duties assigned by Council

-As elected officials, Council members should expect their actions and decisions to be subject to public scrutiny
+All elected officials should expect their actions and decisions to be subject to public scrutiny.

 Code of Conduct and Ethics